Ontario and Canada Legal Rights Explained

 In cases where the recipient is a minor (under 18 years) the administrator cannot pay assistance directly to the recipient [Act s.17(2)].
 Similarly, where the administrator believes that the recipient - though an adult - "is using or is likely to use his or her assistance in a way that is not for the benefit of a member of the benefit unit", the administrator may at their discretion refuse to make direct payment to the recipient [Act s.17(1)].

 In such cases the administrator will look for an existing "guardian of property" or "trustee" and will make the payments to them.
-If none exists however the administrator may appoint someone to act as "welfare trustee".
-Such persons are known generally as "fiduciaries" because they ower a special duty of care to their "beneficiaries".
+If none exists however the administrator has the authority to appoint someone to act as "welfare trustee", though this is rarely done - likely because establishing and/or running such trusteeships are a lot of work and responsibility for welfare to take on.

 .
 Welfare Fiduciaries

-As noted, if there are pre-existing trustees or "guardians of property" then the assistance shall be paid to them.
-Such persons are "fiduciaries" in that they owe a duty of special care towards the "beneficiary" or recipient.
+As noted, if there are pre-existing trustees or "guardians of property" then the assistance will likely be paid to them.
+Such persons, indeed any welfare trustees, are "fiduciaries" in that they owe a heightened duty of care towards the vulnerable "beneficiary" or recipient.
+That is, unlike legal duties that might be created (for example) by a contract - where the parties are entitled to look after their own interests ahead of those of the others - a 'fiduciary' must put the interests of the beneficiary above their own.
 Examples of common "fiduciaries" include:

 • "attorneys" (not lawyers) holding Powers of Attorney of Property;